ExoticCandyC/eclibc/README.md

 As an example, Micochip© XC8 doesn't have an implementation of "free" and "malloc" functions.
 So it will produce errors during compilation.

 The testings and developements are done on:<br />
-1️⃣ Arch Linux and Gentoo Linux, on X86-64 architecture, using GCC, Clang and TCC compilers.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1️⃣ Arch Linux and Gentoo Linux, on X86-64 architecture, using GCC, Clang and TCC compilers.<br />
-2️⃣ Arch Linux, using xtensa-esp32-elf-gcc compiler for ESP32 target.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2️⃣ Arch Linux, using xtensa-esp32-elf-gcc compiler for ESP32 target.<br />
-3️⃣ Arch Linux, using Micochip© XC16 for PIC24FJ256GA106 micro-controller unit and dsPIC33CK256MP406 micro-controller unit.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3️⃣ Arch Linux, using Micochip© XC16 for PIC24FJ256GA106 micro-controller unit and dsPIC33CK256MP406 micro-controller unit.<br />
-4️⃣ Gentoo Linux on Raspberry Pi 4.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;4️⃣ Gentoo Linux on Raspberry Pi 4.<br />

-Since the standard C protocols are being followed, and CMake is available on most platforms, one should easily be able to compile this library on any other target include FreeBSD, OpenBSD, OSX.
+Since the standard C protocols are being followed, and CMake is available on most platforms, one should easily be able to compile this library on any other target including FreeBSD, OpenBSD, OSX.

 As of August 2022, there are no plans to enable official support for Microsoft Windows®.
-But generally speaking, making the library compatible with MinGW32-GCC is a future goal and that would enable the support for Microsoft Windows® targets.
+But generally speaking, making the library compatible with MinGW32-GCC is a future goal and that would enable the unofficial support for Microsoft Windows® targets.